 Trainees will spend the first one-to-two weeks of the rotation reviewing the full breadth of financial issues faced by a health system.
-This will include meeting with the divisional CFOs at Duke University Hospital, Duke Regional Hospital and Duke Raleigh Hospital.
-Additional opportunities to meet with key individuals in the financial arm of the School of Medicine and Private Diagnostic Clinic will also be reviewed during this initial period.
+This will include meeting with the divisional CFOs at Duke University Hospital, Duke Regional Hospital and Duke Raleigh Hospital as well as corporate leaders in Finance, managed care contracting, reimbursement and the Patient Revenue Management Organization.
+Additional opportunities to meet with key individuals in the financial arm of the School of Medicine, Private Diagnostic Clinic, and Duke Health Integrated Practice will also be available during this initial period.

-Rotation Director: Stuart Smith, Associate Vice President, DUHS
+Rotation Director: Stuart Smith, Vice President, Finance, DUHS

-- Describe the interplay of key administrative stakeholders roles and responsibilities within Duke University Health System's finance team - Demonstrate greater knowledge of the role of providers' decision making in hospital finance - Explore active projects bridging clinical training and financial skill sets applicable to a specific medical specialty or financial discipline
+- Describe the interplay of key administrative stakeholders roles and responsibilities within Duke University Health System's finance team - Demonstrate greater knowledge of the role of providers' decision making in hospital finance - Explore and support active projects bridging clinical training and financial skill sets applicable to a strategic imperative, specific medical specialty or financial discipline

 - Participate in conference and budget meetings

 - Rotate through four blocks in relevant core areas:

-- o Reimbursement
+- Reimbursement

 - Managed care contracting

 - o Patient revenue management

-- Financial Planning and Analysis
+- o Financial Planning and Analysis